WKU Student Publications Policy Manual

 ■ Chris Olson, prepress supervisor

 Mandatory advertising staff meetings will cover such topics as handling client objections, closing a sale, time management, upcoming in-house promotions, staff recognition and special sales.
-Any absence must be cleared through the advertising manager.
+Any absence must be cleared through the advertising manager or the advertising adviser.

-Account representatives are responsible for contacting each of their clients before each issue, unless a campaign or other plan has been set up by the client and account representative.
+Consultants, also known as account representatives, are responsible for contacting each of their clients on an appropriate and regular basis, unless a campaign or other plan has been set up by the client and account representative.
 This is part of the service that clients expect and pay for.
 Account representatives are responsible for submitting all paper work (i.e. invoice, printed emails) for each advertiser, under penalty of loss of the commission for that sale.

 Walk in (or phoned) advertisers will be assigned to the most available account representative, unless the account has been assigned.
-The business office and advertising manager will handle national advertising.
+The business office, advertising adviser and/or advertising manager will handle national advertising.

-The entire advertising department should check in twice a day for messages or special assignments.
+All staff of Student Publications Advertising should check in twice a day for messages or special assignments.
 Account representatives are expected to maintain regular office hours assigned by the advertising manager.
-If for some reason you are unable to check in or call on any client, tell the advertising manger or advertising adviser immediately.
+If for some reason you are unable to check in or call on any client, tell the advertising manager or advertising adviser immediately.

 If you are having any problems with your accounts or have any other problems, please talk with the advertising manager.